Dansby Swanson Player Props: Cubs vs. Padres

-The Chicago Cubs, including Dansby Swanson (hitting .270 in his past 10 games, with a double, a triple, a home run, three walks and five RBI), take on starter Michael Wacha and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+Dansby Swanson -- with a slugging percentage of .538 in his past 10 games, including two home runs -- will be in action for the Chicago Cubs versus the San Diego Padres, with Yu Darvish on the mound, on June 3 at 10:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Rays.
+He notched a home run while going 3-for-4 in his last game against the Padres.

 Dansby Swanson Game Info & Props vs. the Padres